On $H$-Topological Intersection Graphs: Recognition is hard if H is not a cactus

 \begin{proof} The proof is split into two parts.
-In Part~1 we prove the essential case which shows that when $H = D$, testing whether $G \in \graphs{H}$ is \cNP-hard.
+In the Part~1, we prove the essential case which shows that testing whether $G$ is an $D$-graph is \cNP-hard.
 This argument is generalized in Part~2 to the case when $H$ contains $D$ as a minor.

-\heading{Part 1: when $\boldsymbol H$ is the diamond.} First, we summarize the idea behind our proof.
-As stated above we will encode an instance $\calP$ of \hid\ as an instance of membership testing in \graphs{D}.
-For a given height one poset $\calP$, we construct its incomparability graph $G_\calP$, slightly augment $G_\calP$ to get a graph $G$, and show that $G$ is in \graphs{D} if and only if the interval dimension of $\calP$ is at most three.
-In particular, the three paths connecting the two degree~3 vertices in $D$ will encode the three interval orders whose intersection is $\calP$.
-An example is provided in Fig.~\ref{fig:diamond}.
+\heading{Part 1: $H$ is the diamond.} First, we summarize the idea behind our proof.
+As stated above, we will encode an instance $\calP$ of \hid\ as an instance of membership testing in \graphs{D}.
+For a given height 1 poset $\calP$, we construct its incomparability graph $G_\calP$, slightly augment $G_\calP$ to get a graph $G$, and show that $G$ is in \graphs{D} if and only if the interval dimension of $\calP$ is at most 3.
+In particular, a ``middle'' part of the three paths connecting the two degree~3 vertices in $D$ will encode the three interval orders whose intersection is $\calP$.

-To construct $G$, we use a special graph $T_3$ which is the result of subdividing every edge of the star $S_3$ exactly once.
-Observe that $T_3$ has quite special $D$-representations since it is neither an interval graph, nor a circular-arc graph (this is well-known and easily checked).
-Namely, every $D$-representation of $T_3$ occupies one of the nodes of degree~3.
-In the following, we denote this property by $(*)$.